pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Performance

-Does the PR impose any performance impact?
-Sometimes a minor change on the hot path that seems unrelated may still affect performance.
+Does the PR impact performance?
+Sometimes, a seemingly minor, unrelated change on the hot may still affect performance.

 Is the algorithm in the PR suitable for that case?

 ## How to write code review comments